refresh-bio/vclust/README.md

 #### Align output filtering

 The `align` command enables filtering output by setting minimum thresholds for similarity measures.
-This allows reporting only genome pairs meeting the specified criteria, significantly reducing the output TSV file size:
+This ensures only genome pairs meeting the thresholds are reported, significantly reducing the output TSV file size.

 ```bash
 # Output only genome pairs with ANI ≥ 0.75 and coverage ≥ 0.75.